AbdullahPatti/AbdullahPatti/README.md

   <br/><br/>

-  <i>Thanks for stopping by!
-Feel free to explore the repositories or reach out for collaborations.</i>
+  <i>Thanks for visiting.
+Always happy to chat about AI systems, research, or interesting problems.</i>

 </div>